|

 of the original plan.
 First among them was Carman, truly atrocious

-and in symmetry with John Jay John Jay II, if you like.
-This
+harmony and in symmetry with John Jay — John Jay II, if you

-was followed by the similarly uninspired Mudd Engineering building
+like.
+This was followed by the similarly uninspired Mudd

-beyond providing shelter and space for activities, functions to
+providing shelter and space for activities, functions to inspire

-inspire feelings of transcendence and solidarity.
-Columbia's campus
+feelings of transcendence and solidarity.
+Columbia's campus does

-does that well, better than most, but it suffers from missing pieces
+that well, better than most, but it suffers from missing pieces and

 MONTVALE, N.J.

-the piece on Columbia University's architecture and how it balances
+enjoyed the piece on Columbia University's architecture and how it

-various tensions (University vs. College and campus vs. city, for
+balances various tensions (University vs. College and campus vs.

-example).
-All of these tensions pale in comparison to the tensions
+city, for example).
+All of these tensions pale in comparison to the

-between south and west, specifically, or money and vision.
+tensions between south and west, specifically, or money and

 The

-in the 19th century.
-It was whether to face the campus south, so
+the 19th century.
+It was whether to face the campus south, so as to

-as to embrace the city, which is what the architects pushed for,
+embrace the city, which is what the architects pushed for, or to

-or to face the campus west.
-At that time, all the land from the
+face the campus west.
+At that time, all the land from the hilltop

-hilltop where Low stands, to the riverside where Riverside Park
+where Low stands, to the riverside where Riverside Park and the

-and the highway were later built, could have been Columbia property.
+highway were later built, could have been Columbia

 Our